tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ## Things to Consider

 The idea of a Bitcoin ATM may sound nice.
-But, did you know that most Bitcoin ATMs charge fees in excess of 7%?
-Because of this, it's important to consider the following when finding an exchange:
+But, did you know that most Bitcoin ATMs charge a a 5-10% fee?
+Because of factors like this, it's important to consider the following when finding an exchange or place to buy:

 **Privacy –** If you need to buy bitcoins privately, you can already cross off a number of payment methods: bank transfer, credit card, PayPal, or any other method that requires personal or identifying information.
 ATMs and P2P exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} or [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"} are the more private methods of buying bitcoin.